-Apart from homegrown religious, religious diversity in the United States is also a product of immigration, such as the waves of Jewish immigrants due to their persecution in the nineteenth century onwards.
-Since the 1960s when the country ended national quotas on immigration, new Americans emigrated from around the world, introducing new religions and new expressions of Christianity to American society.
+America’s religious diversity is also a product of immigration, such as the waves of Jewish immigrants due to their persecution in the nineteenth century onwards.
+Many new Americans migrated to the country following the end of the national quotas in the 1960s, introducing new religions and new expressions of Christianity to American society.

 Christianity in the United States

 Christians in America tend to be more active in their practice, comparative to many other Western countries.
-When asked whether religion is important in one’s life, 58% of those who identified as Catholic and 70% of those who identified with a Protestant tradition stated ‘very important’.7 Meanwhile, 39% of Catholics and 48% of those affiliated with a Protestant tradition attend religious services at least once a week.8 The vitality of Christianity in America is in part due to its.
-In fact, those who leave a congregation are much more likely to join (or sometimes form) a new one, rather than drift away from religion entirely.9
+When asked whether religion is important in one’s life, 58% of those who identified as Catholic and 70% of those who identified with a Protestant tradition stated ‘very important’.11 Meanwhile, 39% of Catholics and 48% of those affiliated with a Protestant tradition attend religious services at least once a week.12 The vitality of Christianity in America is in part due to its.
+In fact, those who leave a congregation are much more likely to join (or sometimes form) a new one, rather than drift away from religion entirely.13

 Judaism in the United States

 The United States is host to the largest Jewish population outside of Israel.
 This vibrant Jewish community has been produced by a long history of migration.
-The majority of Jews are third-generation migrants or higher (67%), meaning most of their families have been established in the United States since the postwar period at the latest.
-This reflects the long-established presence of Judaism in the United States.
+The majority of Jews are third generation migrants or higher (67%), meaning most of their families have been established in the United States since the postwar period or earlier.14 This reflects the long established presence of Judaism in the United States.
 In total, the Jewish population forms the largest non-Christian religious affiliation in the United States (1.9%), with most residing in the northeastern states such as New York and New Jersey.15 One can find synagogues, kosher grocery stores and other Jewish-based facilities in cities with large Jewish communities, especially New York City.

-There are various streams of Judaism followed in America, which has fostered a great diversity in the Jewish community.
+There are various streams of Judaism followed in America, which has fostered diversity amongst the Jewish community.
 According to the Pew Research Center, 35% identify with the Reform movement, 18% identify with the Conservative movement, 10% identify with thetradition, 6% identify with other streams of Judaism, and 30% do not identify with any particular Jewish denomination.16 Many Jews in America tend to live a life, with the majority viewing their Jewishness as a matter of ancestry and culture (62%), rather than a religious matter.17 Thus, for some Jews, their Jewish identity is a minor aspect of their personal identity, while others may see Judaism as an all-encompassing way of life.

 Islam in the United States